Elections in Australia: Federal Parliament

-The Australian Parliament consists of two chambers (known as a bicameral Parliament), the House of Representatives (commonly also referred as the lower house) and the Senate (also referred as the upper house).
+The Australian Parliament consists of two chambers (known as a bicameral Parliament), the House of Representatives (commonly also referred to as the lower house) and the Senate (also referred to as the upper house).
 The House of Representatives has 150 members, elected for a maximum term of three years in single-member constituencies (each approximately equal in voters).
 Elections are conducted by a system of preferential voting (also called alternative voting or instant-runoff voting).

 The Senate has 76 senators, elected through a preferential system of proportional representation with a system of single transferable vote, with each state constituting a single constituency normally returning 6 senators every three years and each territory constituting a single constituency returning two senators.
 Electors in the two territories elect senators for non-fixed terms that are defined by the term of the House of Representatives.
 State senators normally serve fixed six-year terms, with half of the seats in each State expiring every three years.
 In the event of a double dissolution, the terms of all the members of the Senate and the House of Representatives seats end immediately.